riscv/docs-dev-guide/README.md

 ### Windows—add the Asciidoctor gem

-- Navigate to the following url
+- Navigate to the following url:

 ```
 https://rubygems.org/gems/asciidoctor/